Home » Blog - Pets » Pet » Can Dogs Eat … ?

 To be on the safe side it’s a no. Technically speaking plain popcorn that’s air-popped can be safe for El Poocho.
 However, this needs to be a rare snack and absolutely 100% free of toppings.

-From butter to salt to salt to msg, the flavoursome toppings laden on top of popcorn are generally bad for pets.
+From butter to salt to salt to MSG, the flavoursome toppings laden on top of popcorn are generally bad for pets.
 Read about other common household things you might not realise can be harmful to pets.

 Next time you’re binge-watching The Cuphead Show on Netflix and you drop a few bits of popcorn on the rug, your dog will probably mop them faster than you can stop him.
 Not to worry, just don’t make it a habit is all.